 - Low self-esteem

 As a way to cope, self-medicating becomes an escape.
 A shot of ‘liquid courage’ or an after-work glass of wine can too easily become a habit.
 This kind of behaviour can lead to addiction as a means of numbing psychological pain.
-Substance abuse can provide a temporary release from negative all-prevailing emotions but the process is self-limiting and can only last for a short time before it starts to cause real damage.
+Substance use can provide a temporary release from negative all-prevailing emotions but the process is self-limiting and can only last for a short time before it starts to cause real damage.